COVID-19: How to Isolate at Home

 Even if the person in isolation does not have symptoms, all members of the household should:

-- Wear a mask if they need to be in the room with the person who is in isolation or quarantine.
+- Wear a mask if they need to be in the room with the person who is in isolation.

 - Make sure shared spaces in the home have good air flow.
 You can open a window or turn on an air filter or air conditioner.